opencog/link-grammar/link-grammar/dict-atomese/README.md

 This is meant to work with dictionaries created by the code located in the [OpenCog learn repo](https://github.com/opencog/learn).

-**Version 0.7.3** -- The basic code has been laid down.
+**Version 0.8.0** -- The basic code has been laid down.
-Costs not yet implemented.
-And other stuff is missing.
+The cost predicate needs to be configurable.
+A better demo dict needs to be prepared.

 Building
 --------